faenrandir/a_careful_examination/communications/response-to-april-2020-gc.md

 [^nobother]: I'm not particularly concerned what LDS leadership thinks of me, and I suspect we would get along fine together in real life.

-[^lostconfused]: In theory, *anyone* can be so lost and confused that they don't even realize they are lost and confused, but in this case, saying we aren't lost and confused does nothing to help us, unfortunately.
+[^lostconfused]: In theory, *anyone* can be so lost and confused that they don't even realize they are lost and confused.
+That applies generally, though, no more to former members than members.

 [^spirituallife]: I still live a vibrant spiritual life even if that does not look so similar to an LDS lifestyle, per se.
 Also, I would love to *continue* building spiritual memories with all of my family today and in the future, assuming they are equally enthusiastic.